minhtri06/task-manager/README.md

 # TASK MANAGER

+## Description

-This project was made to familiarize me with making restful api in ExpressJS. this project is totally for the backend.
+This project is aimed at practicing my api skills as well as get familiar with mongodb cloud database. in ExpressJS. this project is totally for the backend.

 # Time taken